alex-mas/thread-manager/readme.md

 > Library designed to facilitate using multiple WebWorkers

-Thread manager implements a simple api that builds on top of javascript WebWorkers to allow things such as middleware and work distribution.
+Thread manager offers features such as a middleware system and different work distribution methods to optimize the load across the pools of workers.
+It works in web and electron environments.

 # Install